 The track leading to Urunkhaika already sets the mood for the experience a traveler will have there.
 It’s a gorgeous, untouched place where time stopped decades, if not centuries ago.

 Urunkhaika is a small village on the shores of Lake Markakol.
 Giampiero, who recommended we check out this part of the country, told us to look for Galina, who had a shop in the village.
-She could help us find accommodation or a place to camp.
-That’s all we had to know and the first person to whom we mentioned “Galina magazine” (i.e. Galina shop) knew what we were on about.
+She could help us find accommodation or a place to camp with our rooftop tent.
+That’s all we had to know and the first person to whom we mentioned: “Galina magazine” (i.e. Galina shop) knew what we were on about.

 Above: Gas station in Urunkhaika